Avoid Smoking and Restrict Alcohol

 Every puff of a cigarette delivers a mixture of deadly poisons tar, formaldehyde, carbon monoxide, and hundreds more, deep into your lungs.
 The small air sacs, alveoli, that bring in oxygen from the air you inhale are damaged by these toxic chemicals.
 Over time, this leads to Chronic Obstructive Pulmonary Disease COPD, emphysema, and chronic bronchitis.
 Easy breathing is now a daily battle.

-I will watch loved ones gasp for breath as their lungs weakened, relying on inhalers and oxygen machines just to get through the day.
+I will watch loved ones gasp for breath as their lungs weaken, relying on inhalers and oxygen machines just to get through the day.
 What felt like a casual habit in their younger years evolved into a crisis that reshaped their life, making every step, every word, every laugh a challenge.

 2. Increased Cancer Risk.

 It is estimated by the World Health Organization, WHO, that smoking kills approximately 22 percent of all cancer related deaths.
 It does not just end at the lungs.
 Cigarette carcinogens infiltrate every system, targeting the throat, mouth, esophagus, pancreas, bladder, and kidneys as their first choice.
-Sadly, most of these cancers are preventable if individuals had only quit smoking.
+Sadly, most of these cancers are preventable if individuals have only quit smoking.

 3. Cardiovascular Strain.